tlogan/ERST/README.md

 - understand what polarity types are and how they are related to relational typing

 ### TODO (Symbolic Paper)
+- Understand how Cretin defines and uses semantic types
+- note how Cretin's co-induction environment is used
+    - note how there are two stages between writing and reading co-inductive assumption
+        - ensure induction is only allowed on smaller subparts
+    - it is looked up and cached in the proposition rules
+    - what makes it co-inductive? doesn't require a base case?
+    - the well-formedness judgment states that a proposition is satisfiable (without co-induction)
+- note the importance of coherence in subtyping (coercion)
+    - coherence; coercion does not introduce inconsistencies into typing environment
+    - that is, a typing under an empty environment cannot be derived from a typing with false premises
+    - a coherent kind is an inhabitable kind
+    - a coherent subtyping is a satisfiable subtyping
+- Cretin's kinds for pairs of types corresponds to my notion of type pattern matching
+    - rather than Cretin's X = fst <A,B>, Y = snd <A,B>, I simply have (X, Y) <: (A, B)
+    - that is, my system can destruct a pair type, rather than a pair of types
+    - Cretin's T : {X : * | ALL Y : <*,*>.
+X <: (fst Y, snd Y), fst Y <: snd Y corresponds to
+    - My T <: ANY [A B .
+A <: B] (A, B)
+    - subtyping constraints should obviate the need for kind constraints
+- Cretin uses a notion of semantic types
+    - as sets of terms
+- Cretin's constrained kinds resemble my universal/existential constraint types
+    - kinds may be thought of as constraints on types
+    - or a subtyping constraint can be thought of as a kind
+    - T : K, K = {X | ... <: ... } -----> T = ANY [X . ... <: ...]
+X
+- note that the subtyping rules could use a transitivity rule instead of putting subtyping premises in other rules (e.g. var rule)
+- explicit Eta-expansion rules in Cretin's work correspond to my notion of checking subtyping for subparts
+- Cretin's typing corresponds to my notion of a constrained universal type (indexed intersection)
+- Cretin says a coercion (subtyping) is a proof of subset inclusion (containment) or can even go beyond inclusion
+- Cretin defines coercion a more generalization of a narrow form of subtyping
+    - but I believe that things like instantiation can be viewed a form of subtyping
+        - without needing to use the term coercion
+    - it's up to subtyping to determine if this is safe
+        - essentially, the coercion must prove subsumption
+        - where subsumption requires subtyping
+    - this means subtyping is checked at coercion rather than at application
+- Note the difference between well-founded constraint in inductive vs co-inductive recursive types
+    - inductive: objects of the type are well-founded wrt the constructors of the type.
+        - i.e. there are a finite number of constructors
+    - coinductive: more relaxed; merely the functor from self to type must be well-founded
+        - i.e. occurrences of self occur only under a function type or pair type
+- Note that recursive type's instances don't have to be well founded;
+    - the can simply be co-inductive
+- redo syntax for function cases and other list of things
+    - it should NOT use a generic list meta-syntax
+- consider leaving semantic subtyping and tallying for future work
+- note how tallying retains the expressiveness of semantic subtyping
+    - semantic subtyping is more complete than syntactic subtyping
+    - the tallying algorithm uses semantic subtyping in the normalize procedure
+    - the tallying algorithm is sound AND complete wrt to semantic subtyping
+- note that polymorphic semantic subtyping is just a way to deal with variable syntax
+    - could skolem/learnable variables obviate the need for TV-tagged values?
+    - uses a definition that maintains a convexity property
+    - it isn't necessary if interpretation is subbed in (after type reconstruction)
 - basic ingredients for soundness proof
     - subtyping (semantic rules via subset inclusion over special domain)
     - typing (checking rules via subsumption with subtyping)